CTA-K12/UserBundle/Resources/doc/index.md

 > The doc uses a bundle named `AcmeUserBundle`.
 If you want to use the same
 > name, you need to register it in your kernel.
 But you can of course place
-> your user class in the bundle you want.
+> your user class in any bundle you want.

 **Warning:**